prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Per-scrape limit on number of labels that will be accepted for a sample.</p>
+<p>labelLimit defines the per-scrape limit on number of labels that will be accepted for a sample.</p>
 <p>It requires Prometheus &gt;= v2.27.0.</p>
 </td>
 </tr>